Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 class(stack)
 ```

-The empty stack is a numeric vector, just because we need some type to give the empty vector, but pushing other values onto it will just force a type conversion, so we can put other basic types into it.
-It is limited to basic data types since vectors cannot contain complex data; for that we would need a list.
-If we need complex data we could easily change the implementation to use a list instead of a vector.
+The empty stack is a numeric vector, just because we need some type to give the empty vector, but pushing other values onto it will just force a type conversion, so we can also put other basic types into it.
+It is limited to basic data types since vectors cannot contain complex data; for that, we would need a list.
+If we need complex data, we could easily change the implementation to use a list instead of a vector.

 We will push elements by putting them at the front of the vector, pop elements by getting everything except the first element of the vector, and of course get the top of a vector by just indexing the first element.
 Such an implementation can look like this: